 - Use back-and-forth motions to brush the chewing surfaces

-- Not scrub or apply pressure.
+- Do not scrub or apply pressure.

 - Be sure to brush their tongue to remove fungi, food and debris